jina-ai/jina/.github/pages/snippets.md

            .add(uses={'__cls': 'MyBertEncoder', 'with': {'param': 1.23}}))  # dict config object with __cls keyword
 ```

-The power of Jina lies in its decentralized architecture: Each `add` creates a new Pod, and these Pods can be run as a local thread/process, a remote process, inside a Docker container, or even inside a remote Docker container.
+The power of Jina lies in its decentralized architecture: Each `add` creates a new Executor, and these Executors can be run as a local thread/process, a remote process, inside a Docker container, or even inside a remote Docker container.

 ### Inter & Intra Parallelism
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jina-ai/jupyter-notebooks/blob/main/basic-inter-intra-parallelism.ipynb)